NordicWayInterchange/interchange/frontend/USERHELP.md

 ![Add capability](../demo/images/capabilities.png)

-The following fields needs to be filled out:
+The following fields need to be filled out:

 - `Publisher ID` A two-letter country code (e.g. NO or SE or DK) and a numerical identifier (value between 0 and 16383 including leading zeroes) based on ISO 14816.
 If you do not have a ISO 14816 identifier you can contact your local